Firework (song): Cover versions and usage in media

-"Firework" was used in Madagascar 3: Europe's Most Wanted, in the movie's 3D circus effects, the biggest of the Madagascar movie sequels.

-"Firework" was used prominently in two key dramatic scenes in the French film Rust and Bone, starring Marion Cotillard.

-It is one of the main songs featured in the 2014 political action-comedy film The Interview starring James Franco and Seth Rogen.
+"Firework" was prominently featured in the 2012 animated film Madagascar 3: Europe's Most Wanted, during the circus acts with the main characters.
+The track was also used in two dramatic scenes from the French film Rust and Bone, starring Marion Cotillard.
+It is one of the main songs featured in the 2014 political action-comedy film The Interview starring James Franco and Seth Rogen, with a cover version by Jennie Lena.

 "Firework" is referenced in the ninth episode of Unbreakable Kimmy Schmidt, when Titus tries to convince Kimmy he wrote the song himself.
 Jon Jafari covered the song in February 2016, promising to do so if his goal of $25,000 was reached during a charity Twitch livestream.
 "Firework" was the first song played after Hillary Clinton accepted the Democratic presidential nomination at the 2016 Democratic National Convention.

-In 2017, international symphonic metal supergroup Exit Eden covered "Firework".

-It was featured on the "lipsync for your life" segment in the twelfth season of RuPaul's Drag Race, being performed by contestants Widow Von'Du and Jackie Cox.

-"Firework" was played in the episode "Old White Men" of The Dropout on the radio in a car.
+The song was featured on the "lipsync for your life" segment in the twelfth season of RuPaul's Drag Race, being performed by contestants Widow Von'Du and Jackie Cox.
+"Firework" was played in the episode "Old White Men" of The Dropout on the radio in a car, when Alan Ruck sings along to this as a fictionalized version of Walgreens executive Jay Rosan.
+It is performed as a power ballad by the character Satine in the jukebox musical Moulin Rouge!